-Although there has been an overall increase in the number of Ombudsman complaints, the number of total investigations has reduced.
-Transcatheter Aortic Valve Implantation (TAVI) The Health Board has identified that the waiting lists for a heart procedure called TAVI (a keyhole procedure to treat a narrowing of one of the heart valves) were too long and this may have affected the health of some of our patients.
+Transcatheter Aortic Valve Implantation (TAVI)

+The Health Board has identified that the waiting lists for a heart procedure called TAVI (a keyhole procedure to treat a narrowing of one of the heart valves) were too long and this may have affected the health of some of our patients.

 The Health Board has taken this matter very seriously and has made several immediate changes to the service to shorten the waiting time for the procedure.
 We have also asked an independent professional body, the Royal College of Physicians, to support us by reviewing the service provided.
 The outcome of their findings is expected in April 2019.

-Joel - Patient Story Joel is 17 years old and has Downs Syndrome.
+Joel - Patient Story

+Joel is 17 years old and has Downs Syndrome.
 He is under the care of paediatric services.
 However when Joel needed a tonsillectomy he was admitted to an adult surgical ward.

 We did - As Joel had not been under the care of adult services up to the date of his surgery and had a phobia of needles Joel was moved to a paediatric ward.
-Joels mum was pleased with the move stating she didn't think Joel would have had the surgery had he stayed on an Adult ward.
-Lessons learned from Joel's care - Adult Pre assessment team and Paediatric services are working on a pathway in regard to children with additional needs over the age of 16 to be nursed in the most appropriate environment.
+Joes mum was pleased with the move stating she didn't think Joel would have had the surgery had he stayed on an Adult ward.

-Church Boost to help Support Parents of Young Patients When your child is admitted to hospital the last thing you're likely to think about is toiletries but now parents can access essential supplies to help them freshen up, thanks to Swansea churchgoers.
+Church Boost to help Support Parents of Young Patients

+When your child is admitted to hospital the last thing you're likely to think about is toiletries but now parents can access essential supplies to help them freshen up, thanks to Swansea churchgoers.

 They have donated special packs including travel size toothbrushes and toothpaste, deodorants and tissues to Morriston Hospital Children's Wards.

 The packs were the idea of Bethan Germon, whose daughter Lydia's medical condition means she frequently has to spend time in hospital.
 Now Bethan and her husband David have enlisted help from the congregation at their church - Hope Church in Fforestfach - to put the packs together.

 She said "we like to think that we are fairly organised parents, but it is very easy to forget about your needs when your child is ill.
 Often there is nowhere nearby or open where you can buy simple toiletries or you might not have the money with you to buy them.
 The packs are designed to take one problem away from parent when their child is in hospital."
 Besides the toiletries the packs also contain a top tips list which the couple have put together based in their own experiences, it has details of where the nearest shops are, where you can get something to eat, basically a rough guide for parents on the ward.
 We have also put our contact details in so parents of children with a disability have somebody else in the same boat to talk to.

 So far around 20 of the packs which have been designed for men and women have been distributed to parents at Morriston.

 Sister Sarah James of Oakwood Ward in Morriston Hospital said "we think this is a fantastic idea and we are very grateful.
 It really helps us to be able to hand these packs out to parents when they are at their most worried.
 It is a very practical way to help other parents.
-We do carry a small supply of toiletries which we have to buy these out of the ward funds and then have to rely on staff to restock.
+We do carry a small supply of toiletries but we have to buy these out of our wards funds and then have to rely on staff to restock.
 These packs mean those funds can be used for patient care."
-Future plans involve funding from the Health Board Chartible funds Committee.